The Most Romantic Cruises for Couples (Video)

 American Queen, American Queen Steamboat Company

 The American Queen transports you back in time to the American Victorian era.
 The colonial-accented decks are a picturesque spot to take in the river views together, and the staff exudes southern hospitality and charm.
-It’s a ship for the couples seeking the romance of a bygone era, and those who want to explore their own backyard rather than booking an international flight.
-Their onboard jazz and blues concerts make for an extra-special evening.
+It’s a ship for the couples who want to explore their own backyard rather than booking an international flight.
+Plus, their onboard jazz and blues concerts make for an extra-special evening.

 Costa neoRomantica, Costa Cruises

 The neoRomantica caters to couples, offering accommodations where the scene is set to reconnect with the one you love.
 The ship features cozy wine bars, a disco for the couples who are ready to dance the night away, oceanfront dining, and the Samsara Spa.
-The spa doesn’t just offer couples massages, but also has Finnish saunas, halassotherapy pools, and Ayurvedic-inspired treatments.
+The spa doesn’t just offer couples massages, but also has Finnish saunas and Ayurvedic-inspired treatments.

 Zuiderdam, Holland America Line

 For the artistic couple, Holland America Line takes great care to decorate their interiors with enviable art and antiques.
-On board you’ll find a blues club, and if you want to treat your everyday Valentine to a culinary adventure, America’s Test Kitchen offers hands-on cooking workshops on the ship.
+On board you’ll find a blues club and plenty of activities.
 If you’re looking for a romantic cruise but can’t leave the kids at home, Zuiderdam is a ship that caters to adult alone time and kids fun time, with the Greenhouse Spa & Salon for you and your S.O., and Club Hal for the children.

 What Your Itinerary Might Look Like: Find love in South America on Holland America Line’s Panama Canal Sunfarer cruise.
 With stops in the Bahamas, Aruba, Cartagena, and Costa Rica, the cruise satisfies your craving for a romantic beach getaway, new cities, and a jungle adventure in one fell swoop.